 What are spring road restrictions?
 Spring Road Restrictions protect roads from damage during spring thaw conditions by reducing allowable weights.

 The RM has restrictions for municipal roads and the province has restrictions for provincial roads.
+Learn more on spring road restrictions here.

 Gravel roads are dusty.
 This is part of the reality of living on a gravel road.
 When gravel roads dry out they can create dust in the air that settles in adjacent areas.
 The RM applies a coat of dust control (a liquid form of magnesium chloride) on the road in front of all homes to suppress the airborne dust.
+The timing of when we apply dust control depends on when spring road restrictions are removed, the weather, the availability of gravel supply contractors, and the availability of dust control contractors.
+Once ready, we try to apply dust control roughly a week after the road has been gravelled/graded, depending on weather and route may be sooner or later thus the reason why some roads are done before others.

 The main reason we apply dust control is to reduce dust in front of homes.
 We do not apply dust control if there is no home, so there may be long, dusty stretches if there are no homes.
 If a road has particularly high traffic or heavy truck traffic, we might apply dust control even if there are no homes to ensure safer visibility.